A New York Country Bar Turned Into My Favorite Bar in The City

 You can find me almost every Thursday night after my shift ends, sitting at the bar with my Westbrook Gose listening to Bobby McGrath play some amazing country music.
 I usually intend to stay for a few songs and just one beer.
 However, I am constantly sucked into one song after another because the band is really that good.

 Bobby’s not the only act you’ll see at The Waylon though and I love to watch whoever is playing.
 Just last Saturday I stayed late to catch The Bookhouse Boys.
 It was probably the most fun I’ve had out listening to a band ever, including concerts I’ve actually paid for.
-I’ve never seen a band live who literally played every song I didn’t know I wanted to hear.
+I’ve never seen a band live who played every song I didn’t know I wanted to hear.
 They even played songs I forgot existed.

 The best place to watch the Green Bay Packers.